 Optionally, to tell IntelliJ IDEA which path mapping configuration should be used for a connection from a certain machine, the value of the

 PHP_IDE_CONFIG environment variable should be set to

-SomeName is the name of the server configured on the of the Settings/Preferences dialog Ctrl+Alt+S.
+SomeName is the name of the server configured on the page of the Settings dialog (Ctrl+Alt+S).

 Once the script is started, IntelliJ IDEA will open the Debug tool window and break at the first breakpoint that was set in the script.
 You can now continue debugging a PHP CLI script as described in Examine suspended program.

 If the script that is being debugged is not a part of the project that's open in IntelliJ IDEA, the IDE will still open the script in the editor and pause execution at the first statement.
-This makes it possible to quickly debug any PHP CLI script, even if we don't have a IntelliJ IDEA project for it yet.
+This makes it possible to quickly debug any PHP CLI script, even if there is no IntelliJ IDEA project for it yet.